spivak321c/Veil/README.md

 ### 2. UTXO Scanning & Encrypted Balance Claiming (Creator)

 Creators scan the Umbra Merkle tree for UTXOs assigned to their stealth addresses.
-The SDK's scanner returns four buckets — `received`, `publicReceived`, `selfBurnable`, `publicSelfBurnable` — based on the funding source.
-Veil claims receiver-claimable UTXOs (both `received` and `publicReceived`) directly into an **encrypted balance** powered by Arcium MPC.
+The SDK's scanner returns four buckets — `received`, `publicReceived`, `selfBurnable`, `publicSelfBurnable`.
+Veil merges receiver-claimable buckets and claims into an **encrypted balance** powered by Arcium MPC.
 The claim never exposes the creator's wallet address or the payment amount on-chain.

 ```typescript
 // apps/web/lib/umbra/useClaim.ts